 Education is not a one size fits all system.
 I believe parents are best equipped in making the best choice for their child’s education needs.

 Our children are our most undervalued resource.
-We need to ensure our investments are directly made to classrooms and teachers.
-As a founder and an actively engaged parent of my children’s parent organization I helped ensure each teacher of the school received the necessary funds to ensure their students receive the best educational experience.
-All teachers should have access to the necessary funds for their classrooms to compete in our evolving global economy.
+We need to ensure our investments are directly made to classrooms and teachers so that they have the necessary funds to compete in our evolving global economy.

 I have spent the last several years ensuring low-income, special needs and foster care children receive the best education possible by finding a public or private school that understands their needs.
 These children now have better opportunities and many of these scholarship students go on to graduate high school and often on to college.
 As a Mom, I know the importance of a good education and I will be an ally of yours in this arena.

 Government needs to be limited and spending needs to be retrained.
 I support a balanced budget as a step towards making Arizona prosperous.
 My family does not spend out of its means and neither should our state government.
-I will work especially hard to ensure our state’s books are balanced since it is a requirement of our state’s constitution.
-I would be more than happy to devote my time and energy looking for ways to further reduce wasteful spending, ensuring we don’t have to sell state buildings ever again to help fund our public safety community, and public education institutions and keep state government open.
+I will work hard to ensure we are never again in a position where we have to sell state buildings just to keep our government functioning.

-Each resident of Arizona should be in favor of open government.
-As taxpayers, we should be able to track every dollar the government spends so the process is transparent.
+Each resident of Arizona should be in favor of transparent government.
+As taxpayers, we should be able to track every dollar the government spends so the process is out in the open.
 It is our right to know how each dollar is spent.